yvlawy/Etagair-Configurator-API/README.md

-# Etagair-Configurator-API
+# What is Etagair?
-General purpose Configurator API/Library for products, services and more...
+Etagair is General purpose Configurator API for products, services and more ...

-It's developed in .NET/C#.
+It's developed in .NET/C# and provided as a set of several libraries.

+# Main functionnalities

+# Behind the scenes, Concepts